hexalang/Hexa/docs/reference.md

     // NOTE this function is still fully generic, it just infers the type return x
 }

-// TODO possibly make implicit generic functions `private` to avoid confusion (thus they are either module-local or private to a class)

 // Arrow function
 let double Callback = (x) => x * 2 // NOTE arrow functions require known expeted type to infer their arguments